clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

-Let's make some reversible dictionaries so we can restore the strings from ids and viceversa
+Let's make some reversible dictionaries so we can restore the strings from ids and vice-versa

 ```python